 – Having broken bones

 Whatever could have happened, happened apart from me dying, which I’m very grateful didn’t happen.

-There was all sorts of things that were just nuts, but I think the one that stands out the most for me was a really scary moment when I was going over the border from from Oman into Yemen.
+There were all sorts of things that were just nuts, but I think the one that stands out the most for me was a really scary moment when I was going over the border from Oman to Yemen.

 I needed to go as it was quite close to the end of the trip.
 We hired a guy to drive me through the Omani mountains at night to get to the border.
-We were supposed to be staying in the hotel that hotel turned out to be just a building site.
+We were supposed to be staying in the hotel.
+The hotel turned out to be just a building site.
 That building site was terrible.
 It was pretty scary.

 ‘There was beautiful mountains, camels roaming around and gunfire in the distance.’